-As of 2017, it has been a fact: the Chinese leadership has higher average popularity ratings worldwide than its American counterpart.
-While the gap was still very small in 2017, it widened to three percentage points last year, as Gallup reports .
+Since 2017, it has been a fact: The Chinese leadership enjoys higher average approval ratings worldwide than its American counterpart.
+While the gap was very small in 2017, it widened to three percentage points last year, as reported by Gallup .

-The last time the US was so unpopular around the world was during the 2008 financial crisis.
-But even then, the US leadership's approval rating was higher than that of the current Trump cabinet, which took office in early 2017.
-China has earned high ratings in Africa, where the country has invested large sums over the past decade.
-Approval ratings in the home region were on par with the global average of 34 percent and were slightly lower in Europe and America.
+The last time the US was so unpopular worldwide was during the 2008 financial crisis.
+But even then, approval ratings for the US leadership were higher than those of the current Trump administration, which took office in early 2017.
+China has earned high marks in Africa, where it has invested heavily over the past decade.
+Its approval ratings in its home region were on par with the global average of 34 percent and somewhat lower in Europe and the Americas.

 It's been a fact since 2017: The Chinese leadership has higher median approval ratings around the world than its US counterpart.
 While the gap was minuscule in 2017, it widened in the previous year to three percentage points, as reported by Gallup .